fork-commit-merge/fork-commit-merge/README.md

 Before you start, you'll need to install Git.

 Also:
--   If you are solving JavaScript or TypeScript related issues, you need to install [Node.js and npm](#installing-nodejs-and-npm).
+-   If you are solving JavaScript, TypeScript or TailwindCSS related issues, you need to install [Node.js and npm](#installing-nodejs-and-npm).
 -   If your are solving Python related issues, you need to install [Python](#installing-python).
 -   If you are solving Ruby related issues, you need to install [Ruby](#installing-ruby).
 -   If you are solving PHP related issues, you need to install [PHP](#installing-php).